Viva La Dirt League: Mug 'Em

-Bored
+Bored / TechTown

-Bored is a series of sketches primarily based in a computer store.
+TechTown, previously known as Bored, is a series of sketches primarily based in a retail tech store.
 New Zealand Radio Award-winning presenter Ellie Harwood co-stars as an employee.
-Although it is filmed inside a PlayTech store, which is a real company set in New Zealand, the sketches are independent from the company.
+The series originally took place within a PlayTech store (a real computer retail chain in New Zealand), although the sketches were created independently from the company.
+As of July 2023, the series is filmed and based in a fictional store called "TechTown" and is filmed in the Viva La Dirt League studio.
+As of 2025, the series was retroactively retitled TechTown.